sigcsets/sigcse2022/pages/attendees_index.md

 ### Q: Will the conference be a smoke-free environment?
 **A:** There is no smoking inside the conference hotels or the conference center.

-### Q: Will there be microphones for attendees in session rooms?
+### Q: Will there be microphones for participants in session rooms?
 **A:** Yes.
 Guidelines for session chairs and presenters request that all participants use microphones.

 ### Q: Is there an option to attend the conference remotely by robots (e.g., Beams)?